ptera21c/meetingpoint/README.md

 - Built with vanilla JavaScript, HTML, and CSS
 - Uses the Google Maps JavaScript API for mapping and geocoding
 - Uses the Google Places API for finding venues and address autocomplete
+- Implements a secure proxy server to protect the Google Maps API key
 - Stores favorites in the browser's local storage
 - Responsive design using CSS Grid and Flexbox
 - Implements the geocentric midpoint calculation algorithm for finding the central point between multiple coordinates

+## Security Features

+- **API Key Protection**: The Google Maps API key is stored securely on the server side
+- **Proxy Server**: All requests to Google APIs are routed through a proxy server
+- **Dynamic Loading**: The Google Maps JavaScript API is loaded dynamically with the key from the proxy server
+- **Module Architecture**: Uses ES modules for better code organization and security

+## Deployment

+### Frontend Deployment
+- The frontend can be deployed to any static hosting service (GitHub Pages, Netlify, Vercel, etc.)
+- Update the proxy server URLs in the JavaScript files to point to your deployed proxy server

+### Proxy Server Deployment
+- The proxy server can be deployed to a Node.js hosting service (Heroku, Vercel, AWS, etc.)
+- Set the `GOOGLE_MAPS_API_KEY` environment variable on your hosting service
+- Update the CORS settings in `server.js` to allow requests from your frontend domain

 ## License